-Next, at this meeting, representatives of FTI provided a summary of the FTI analysis, including related to the status of the Company's NOLs and FTI's analysis regarding possible cash available for stockholders in an immediate wind down and a negotiated wind down.
+Next, at this January 18th meeting, representatives of FTI provided a summary of the FTI analysis, including related to the status of the Company's NOLs and FTI's analysis regarding possible cash available for stockholders in an immediate wind down and a negotiated wind down.
 Representatives of FTI also provided a summary of the Company's approximately \$2.7 billion of U.S. federal NOL carryforwards as of December 31, 2023, reminding the Board that any change of control in the Company would result in the loss of the NOLs.
 Representatives of FTI next presented FTI's conclusions that an asset sale to Qoo10, together with monetizing the Company's NOLs, would be the highest potential value option for the Company and the Company's stockholders.
-FTI presented the Board with illustrative values per share for the NOLs based on projected U.S. income amounts ranging from \$50 million to \$122 million beginning in 2025, at tax discounts ranging from 8% to 18% per annum, resulting in a range of tax-effected values of the NOLs from \$2.87 per share to \$13.48 per share.
+One of the methods of monetizing the NOLs would be for the Company to acquire a business that generated U.S. taxable income.
+FTI presented the Board with illustrative values per share for the NOLs based on projected U.S. income amounts (that is, the taxable income generated by an acquired business) ranging from \$50 million to \$122 million beginning in 2025, at tax discounts ranging from 8% to 18% per annum, resulting in a range of tax-effected values of the NOLs from \$2.87 per share to \$13.48 per share.
 FTI noted that its analysis did not assume a terminal value for the tax benefit and that its analysis captured 18 years of income, at a 3% annual growth rate, with an assumed NOL utilization rate at the U.S. federal and state tax level of 25%.
 FTI also noted that, if the Company were able to utilize all current NOLs, the total undiscounted, tax-effected value would be \$23.84 per share.
 The per share amounts presented by FTI are the values before taking into account any other assets or liabilities of the Company at the time that the NOL value was achieved.